Post No.: 0301

 We use our bodies and we restructure the world to promote better thinking itself – we are seldom able to solve complex problems just by pondering inside our heads and so it’s a combination of our brains, our wider body and making use of the environment that helps us to think.
 The ‘naked brain fallacy’ is believing that the brain alone takes full credit for all intellectual achievement, when in fact the brain is just one player within a busy stage of props whose contributions are complex and profound – this further highlights that intellectual achievement isn’t just the function of one’s own biology but also the function of the available opportunities and the wider environment (materially, technologically, socially, culturally, inspirationally, etc.) one has access to and is exposed to.
 Woof.

 Our immediate environment is an extension of our minds hence a messy and disorganised desk will have some effect on our quality of thinking and task focus.
-This is not to say that one must constantly tidy up as one is working but it’s probably a good idea to tidy up periodically or try to keep tidy in the first place where possible.
+This isn’t to say that one must constantly tidy up as one is working but it’s probably a good idea to tidy up periodically or try to keep tidy in the first place where possible.

 So we should not think of minds or brains as disembodied computers in charge of machines made of meat and bone, but rather as completely integrated with our physical capacities and constraints, as well as our interactions with the world.
 Control and information processing isn’t just restricted to the mind or brain – but does this mean that, if a ‘decentralised’ mind is regarded as an abstract entity and the mind extends beyond the brain and into the rest of the environment/world, then are everyone’s minds essentially interconnected or at least sometimes overlapping with each other’s?